There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 Where do polar bears and penguins live in captivity?

-Every visitor to the zoo must have seen a polar bear.
-Spacious pens are equipped for these animals, where conditions are created that are as close as possible to the natural environment.
-We are talking about imitation of a cold climate, the creation of reservoirs with ice water and snow shelters.
+Every person who has visited the zoo has probably seen a polar bear.
+Spacious pens are equipped for these animals, where conditions are created that best match the natural environment.
+We are talking about simulating a cold climate, creating ponds with ice water and snow shelters.

-In captive animals, the fur sometimes acquires a green tint.
-This is because under the influence of high temperature, the fur becomes an ideal breeding ground for algae.
+In animals living in captivity, the fur sometimes takes on a green tint.
+This is because when exposed to high temperatures, fur becomes an ideal environment for algae to grow.

-Within the territory of Central Europe penguins are found exclusively in zoos.
-The administrators of some establishments organize "penguin marches" for visitors.
+In the territory Central Europe penguins are found exclusively in zoos.
+Administrators of some establishments organize “penguin marches” for visitors.
 Under the supervision of zoo workers, the birds leave the enclosure for a walk.
-Such events are organized by the zoos of Edinburgh, Munich and others. major cities Europe.
+Zoos in Edinburgh, Munich and others organize such events. major cities Europe.

-Penguins living in captivity often encounter a fungal infection that affects the respiratory tract.
-Therefore, for preventive purposes, in the summer, birds are kept behind glass partitions.
+Penguins living in captivity often encounter fungal infections that affect the respiratory tract.
+Therefore, for preventive purposes, birds are kept behind glass partitions in the summer.

 What else to read